bancika/diy-layout-creator/Manual.md

 ### Using the status bar ###

-Status bar contains three different features:
+Status bar contains the following sections (going left to right):

   * **Information bar** shows context related information and guidance through the app.
   * **Selection size** shows the dimensions of the minimal bounding rectangle that contains all the selected components.
 It takes default size units (in or cm) into account.